Actindo-AG/Documentation/DataHub/UserInterface/01a_Dashboards.md

   Enter a name for the new tab.

 - [CANCEL]
   Click this button to cancel creating a tab.
-The *Add a new Tab* window is closed.
+The *Add a new tab* window is closed.

 - [SAVE]
   Click this button to save the tab with the entered name.
-The *Add a new Tab* window is closed.
+The *Add a new tab* window is closed.
 The new tab is created.

 **Import existing tab**